Sodaro/Portfolio/src/routes/projects/enigma-machine/+page.md

 </ButtonLink>

 ## Background
-I got the inspiration to make an Enigma Machine after seeing the movie "The Imitation Game" and watching a few Computerphile youtube-videos that talked about how the machine worked and how it was cracked.
+I got the inspiration to make an Enigma Machine after seeing the movie "The Imitation Game" and watching a few Computerphile youtube-videos that talked about how the machine worked and how the code was cracked.
 My goal with the project was to make a machine that had rotors you could manually rotate and swap out for different configs and to have a working lampboard that shows the encrypted letter.

+### Resources
-I did not look at any existing algorithms, instead, I limited myself to the following resources:
+I did not want to look at any existing algorithms, as I wanted to try and figure out how the machine works internally.
+As such I limited myself to the following resources, as well as looking up images of disassembled machines.

 <ButtonLink href="https://www.101computing.net/enigma-machine-emulator/">
     Emulator